stephencweiss/stephencharlesweiss.com/content/blog/2019-05-26/local-git-stale-branch-cleanup.md

 tags: ['git', 'stale', 'branch', 'cleanup']
 ---

-Unless your git workflow is pushing straight to master (because YOLO), it’s likely that your local repository will grow unwieldy in time.
+Unless your git workflow is pushing straight to master (because YOLO), it's likely that your local repository will grow unwieldy in time.

 Here are three strategies, that when combined will combat the bloat: